AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 Bottom Line

-Rate limits in February 2026 vary dramatically across providers, and the differences are larger than most developers realize:
+Rate limits in May 2026 vary dramatically across providers, and the differences are larger than most developers realize:

 - xAI (Grok) sits in the middle with reasonable limits and free credits for getting started, though it cannot match Gemini or OpenAI on raw throughput.